grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Bastian nervously reached up and tapped the battery gauge, a smoking cigarette propped between two long fingers on a shaking hand.

 "Hemi!"
 Percy called down.
-"We've compeletely run the fucking batteries down!"
+"We've completely run the fucking batteries down!"

 Hemi removed the sonar headset and stood at the foot of the ladder to the control room.
 "What do you want to do now?"

 "I'm fucking asking you: what the fuck can we do?
 All we've got is hotel power! ...And We're going to fucking sink if we don't have power to run those forward bilges.
-Give me options Hemi!"
+Give me options!"

 "You could flip over the main power to draw from the emergency hotel batteries --- but with the bilge motors running, they'll deplete those batteries in a matter of an hour or so."

 "No." Said Percy.
-"That leaves us with no manuevering.
+"That leaves us with no maneuvering.
 Give me another option."

 "We could surface of course.
 Though we will never lose them running diesels, and it is almost daylight now."
 Said Hemi.

-"Of this I am fucking aware Hemi.
+"Of this I am fucking aware.
 But I think that's what we're fucking doing because at least we'll be fucking moving.
 How much garbage is on the surface?"

 "There is still a fair amount of coverage, though I do believe we have passed through the densest mass of the garbage patch now."

-"And how far behind is that ugly fucking sub?"
+"And how far behind are our fucking malformed pursuers?"

 "Fewer than 10 nautical miles."